STEM-Enable/WordWorkshop/docs/narrator.md

 | K		  | Jump to next link					| Add shift for previous link			|
 | T		  | Jump to next table					| Add shift for previous table			|

+## Discuss

+* What additional issues have you found with the document?
+* Do you know what is causing them?